medialab/aime-core/presentation.md

 3. Lack of maintenance tools with the community edition.

-Note: huge work done on the output, contrary to SQL.
-Shame it's not complete :)

-Note: hidden O(n^2) hidden queries.

-===

-## Neo4j Feedback (2/3)

-1. Cypher hides a lot of complexity for you.

-2. Sometimes it's good for you (cardinality).

-3. Sometimes it's not and you have trouble handling complex queries that end up in cartesian products where they really should not.

 4. simplify plugins installation (for designers ...?): something like a package manager.

-===

-## Neo4j Feedback (3/3)

-Not necessarly a performance choice but a semiotic one.

-Networks are powerful semiotic objects to think data (Venturini 2016)

-A more adapted level of abastraction for those who think their data as networks.

-VENTURINI, T., JACOMY, M., BANEYX, A., & GIRARD, P. (2016). *Hors champs: la multipositionnalité par l’analyse des réseaux.* Working Paper to be published in Réseaux, La Découverte.

 ===